CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 extensions in this field MUST be relative to the ordering of the extensions as they are encoded in the Delta Certificate.
-Maintaining this relative ordering ensures that the Delta Certificate's extensions can be constructed with a single pass.
+Maintaining this relative ordering ensures that the Delta Certificate's extensions can be reconstructed with a single pass.

 The signatureValue field contains the value of the signature field of the Delta Certificate.
 It MUST be present.